apache/carbondata/docs/streaming-guide.md

 - The sink table should have a TBLPROPERTY `'streaming'` equal to `true`, indicating it is a streaming table.
 - In the given STMPROPERTIES, user must specify `'trigger'`, its value must be `ProcessingTime` (In future, other value will be supported).
 User should also specify interval value for the streaming job.
-- If the schema specifid in sink table is different from CTAS, the streaming job will fail
+- If the schema specified in sink table is different from CTAS, the streaming job will fail

 For Kafka data source, create the source table by:
   ```SQL